 So it appears our infants are not simply ‘born to learn’, they are born predisposed to take advantage of the learning environment technology can offer even before they can read, write and make themselves verbally understood.
 And as they progress along their learning journey, it’s becoming clear their developing powers of reasoning are more developed, and more closely aligned with digital logic, than we may have realised.
 In addition, they have entered a world in which digital devices are everywhere, and ownership of personal, hand-held devices is either considered a must-have necessity or a sought-after privilege.
 So why should we be surprised to find our babes-in-arms are rapidly becoming digitally fluent and just brimming with cyberworld potential?

 The real question for us all is: What should we do about the potential for harmful over-immersion?

 To a degree, all media has the potential to carry users away to ‘alternative realities’ – just ask Alison Gopnik!
 Responsible adults can determine the degree, nature and duration of a child’s access and exposure to technology and devices they consider appropriate – always bearing in mind they cannot simply prevent youngsters having a digital future without causing them harm.
 What is essential is that children are happy, attached and well-grounded in a loving environment.
-That is the true, supportive reality, the centre of their universe to which they will always want to return once their digital adventures are done.
+That is the true, supportive reality, the center of their universe to which they will always want to return once their digital adventures are done.